Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 This is currently (??) still in a testing phase.

 ### 2.2.2 On Linux Ubuntu 20-22 (or WSL2 on Windows)
-2023 Aug 26: Mojo can be used on Windows with a Linux container or remote system.
+2023 Aug 26: Mojo can be used on Windows with a Linux container (like WSL) or remote system.

 For installation on ArchLinux, see: https://gist.github.com/Sharktheone/79da849c96db13f21eefa2be9430d9ec

 STEPS:
+For an up to date version, [see](https://docs.modular.com/mojo/manual/get-started/)

 1- Install VS Code, the WSL extension, and the Mojo extension.
 2- Install Ubuntu 22.04 for WSL and open it.
 3- In the Ubuntu terminal, install the Modular CLI: